• Skip to primary navigation

 6. Cast from a local Media Server

 Chromecast lets you stream movies directly to your TV screen.
 You can try different media servers and other ways to stream your favorite shows on the big screen.
-Another tip is that you can configure Kodi to play videos on your Chromecast.
+Another tip is to configure Kodi to play videos on your Chromecast.

-Here are some apps you can use to enjoy video content on the big screen.
+Here are some apps to enjoy video content on the big screen.

 7. Cast from Plex